- Cormac Weldon has almost 20 years’ experience of investing in the US and has the support of a strong team of analysts

 Weldon also considers how the US economy is performing to identify sectors that are benefiting from trends, as well as the areas that are finding things tough.
 This can help him decide how much to invest in a sector, although he won't invest beyond 10% more or 10% less than its weight in the Russell 2000 index.
 Single investments are also limited so their weight in the portfolio doesn't differ too much from their weight in the benchmark.
 In practice though the fund and the benchmark will look different as the fund only invests in 40-60 companies out of the thousands that make up the index.
 Weldon believes the sector and stock level limits provide him ample freedom to reflect his convictions whilst also ensuring a good balance of investments.
 Holding a smaller number of investments can increase risk, as each has a larger impact on performance.

 Weldon is a partner at Artemis, which is a private company.
 We think this structure is a good thing for investors, as both manager and firm are focused on the long-term and can run funds without distractions from short-term shareholder demands.
-Artemis provides an attractive environment for fund managers, allowing them the freedom to run money how they best see fit without imposing a ‘house view’ on them.
+Artemis provides an attractive environment for fund managers, allowing them the freedom to run money how they see fit without imposing a ‘house view’ on them.
 It’s also a collegiate atmosphere, with managers supporting and challenging each other.
 Fund managers at Artemis are required to invest their own money into their funds, so they benefit when their investors do.

 |Annual percentage growth|